Qigong: Systematic reviews

 A 2015 systematic review of the effect of qigong exercises on cardiovascular diseases and hypertension found no conclusive evidence for effect.
 Also in 2015, a systemic review into the effects on hypertension suggested that it may be effective, but that the evidence was not conclusive because of the poor quality of the trials it included, and advised more rigorous research in the future.
 Another 2015 systematic review of qigong on biomarkers of cardiovascular disease concluded that some trials showed favorable effects, but concludes, "Most of the trials included in this review are likely to be at high risk of bias, so we have very low confidence in the validity of the results.

+In 2026, the British Journal of Sports Medicine published an umbrella review of systematic reviews with meta-analyses, that covered 92 meta-analyses from 1,744 randomised controlled trials investigating traditional Chinese exercises (TCE), including qigong practises such as Baduanjin, Wuqinxi and Yijinjing, as well as tai chi, for people with musculoskeletal disorders.
+Applying the GRADE framework, the authors found that 23 outcome associations were supported by high-certainty evidence and 179 by moderate-certainty evidence.
+High-certainty evidence showed that TCEs significantly improved physical function in people with knee osteoarthritis, enhanced mental health in patients with knee osteoarthritis and neck pain, and improved sleep quality in people with fibromyalgia.
+Tai chi also significantly reduced chronic musculoskeletal-disorder-related pain and stiffness and increased bone mineral density in participants with osteopenia or osteoporosis.
+The authors found that the greatest benefits were seen in those who practised for more than six months, at least three times a week, and for a total of at least 150 minutes per week.

 Mental health

 Many claims have been made that qigong can benefit or ameliorate mental health conditions, including improved mood, decreased stress reaction, and decreased anxiety and depression.
 Most medical studies have only examined psychological factors as secondary goals, although various studies have shown decreases in cortisol levels, a chemical hormone produced by the body in response to stress.